simonwardjones/sql-formatter/README.md

 - [ ] Implement key word cases
 - [ ] parametrise some things and, on, nl after from or select
 - [ ] Update comments and README with detail on logic and rules
+- [ ] fix bug with expression after comment in select blovk

 # Layout Rules